 Monitoring and surveillance activities by Canada against illicit maritime activities including ship-to-ship transfers

-2. This engagement has been decided following Prime Minister Trudeau’s announcement of a two-year extension of the deployment aircraft and ships by Canada for monitoring and surveillance activities against ship-to-ship transfers on the occasion of the Japan-Canada summit meeting held this April.
-Japan welcomes these activities from the viewpoint of ensuring effective implementation of the relevant UNSCRs while maintaining the solidarity of the international community for the realization of North Korea’s dismantlement of all WMDs and ballistic missiles of all ranges in a complete, verifiable, and irreversible manner.
+2. This engagement has been decided following Prime Minister Trudeau’s announcement of a two-year extension of the deployment of aircraft and ships by Canada for monitoring and surveillance activities against ship-to-ship transfers, on the occasion of the Japan-Canada summit meeting held in April 2019.
+Japan welcomes these activities from the viewpoint of ensuring effective implementation of the relevant UNSCRs while maintaining the solidarity of the international community for the realization of North Korea’s dismantlement of all weapons of mass destruction and ballistic missiles of all ranges in a complete, verifiable, and irreversible manner.

 3. The Japan Coast Guard and the Japan Maritime Self-Defense Force are also conducting information gathering activities for vessels suspected to be in violation of the UNSCRs, and Japan will work closely with related countries.